Megarushing/maltego-btc/README.md

 - Download [maltego-btc.mtz] (https://github.com/Megarushing/maltego-btc/raw/master/maltego-btc.mtz)
 - In Maltego go to Import | Export > Import Config
 - Point to the downloaded file and import all transforms, entities and icons
-- Important: Edit each Transform BTC command line to include your path to maltego-btc, this is usually `(User Folder)/go/bin/maltego-btc`
+- Important: In the Transform Manager, find the imported transforms and **Edit** each Transform starting with **BTC**, under command line include your path to maltego-btc executable, this is usually `/usr/local/bin/maltego-btc` or `(User Folder)/go/bin/maltego-btc` when compiled from sources.

 <img width="1173" alt="image" src="https://user-images.githubusercontent.com/2642709/155597886-88a872aa-213b-4f5e-80db-762ff7b0b0f3.png">